codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 1. For team DevOps:
       1. Modify the existing Project rule with Read access to also allow Delete and Update access to projects with the `DevOps` tag, and `All tags`.
-      1. Rule 2: Create a Project rule with Create access to projects with `All tags`.
+      1. Create a Project rule with Create access to projects with `All tags`.
 Note that this tag includes those projects `without tags` as well.
 1. For team Users:
       1. Create a Project rule with Read access to all projects with `shared` tags.